awsdocs/aws-elemental-mediaconvert-user-guide/doc_source/setting-up-accelerated-transcoding.md

 1. On the **Create job** page, in the **Job** pane on the left, in the **Job Settings** section, choose **Settings**\.

-1. For **Acceleration**, choose **Enabled**\.
+1. For **Acceleration**, choose **Enabled** or **Preferred**\.

+   With both **Enabled** and **Preferred**, if your input files and transcoding settings are compatible with accelerated transcoding, MediaConvert runs the job with accelerated transcoding\.

+   If your input files or transcoding settings aren't compatible with accelerated transcoding, MediaConvert handles the job differently, depending on the value that you set for **Acceleration**:
+   + **Enabled** – The service fails the incompatible job\.
+   + **Preferred** – The service runs the job without accelerated transcoding\.

+     Setting **Acceleration** to **Preferred** incurs Professional tier pricing only when MediaConvert runs the job with accelerated transcoding\.

+   For more information about what files and settings are compatible with accelerated transcoding, see [Job Limitations for Accelerated Transcoding in AWS Elemental MediaConvert](job-requirements.md)\.

-If you use the API or an SDK, you can find this setting in the JSON file of your job, called [AccelerationSettings](https://docs.aws.amazon.com/mediaconvert/latest/apireference/jobs.html#jobs-prop-job-accelerationsettings)\.
+If you use the API or an SDK, you can find this setting in the JSON file of your job\.
+The setting name is AccelerationMode, under [AccelerationSettings](https://docs.aws.amazon.com/mediaconvert/latest/apireference/jobs.html#jobs-prop-createjobrequest-accelerationsetting)\.